 Heaven Sent Choir Rehearsals are held on Tuesday evenings at 6:30 pm for one hour.
 This choir sings at the 10:00 am service.

 Chancel Choir meets Wednesday evenings at 6:00 pm for one hour.
 They sing at the 8:30 am service.
 All church members are welcome in any choir.
 David Jakobsen, Music Director.
 He may be contacted at DMJ2@outlook.com.

-Our annual Volunteers in Mission trip to John’s Island, South Carolina, was held February 17-25, 2017.
+Our annual Volunteers in Mission trip to John’s Island, South Carolina, was held February 16 to February 24, 2018.
 Videos from last year’s trip may be viewed from our web site’s home page.
 Click here

 The EGUMC Volunteers in Mission is an intergenerational group comprised of adults and High School youth.
 The Volunteers in Mission traveled to John’s Island, South Carolina during February school vacation week.
 The Rural Mission, Inc. was started by five rural United Methodist Churches in the Sea Islands south of Charleston, South Carolina during the mid 1960’s to meet the needs of the migrant worker community and residential aged and poor of this area.
 Today’s issues are multiple and in direct consequence of poverty, illiteracy and little public transportation.
 Our focus is on housing repair.
 Our volunteer group raises the funds for materials and provides the labor to complete reconstruction and repairs.
 The mission has been successful, educational and rewarding.